• Skip to primary navigation

 1. Simple: Though there are a few periods of rest in this recipe leading to a longer preparation time, the overall concept is very easy.
 Plus, there are only 6 ingredients (plus water)!

-2. Great for When You’re Sick: Though I can’t talk specifically about health benefits of this drink, I can tell you that when you have a head cold, it feels great to drink.
-To revitalize your nose and throat, have some of this Ginger Drink.
+2. Great for When You’re Sick: Though I can’t speak specifically to the health benefits of this recipe, I can tell you that when you have a head cold, it feels great to drink.
+To revitalize your nose and throat, have some of this Homemade Ginger Drink.

 3. “Travel” to Guinea: This recipe is a great way to experience the tastes of Guinea from your own home!